icebreakerone/demo-energy-mtlsonly/README.md

 To fetch the report, request the `/api/v1/supply-voltage` with a `period` query parameter, for which any value can be used.

-When the report is requested with a client certificate which encodes the `supply-voltage-reader@electricity` group in the certificate's subject, the server knows that the client is a participant in the Trust Framework with the role that is allowed to use the data:
+When the report is requested with a client certificate which encodes the `supply-voltage-reader` role's URL in the certificate's subject, the server knows that the client is a participant in the Trust Framework with the role that is allowed to use the data:

 ```bash
 curl --cert certs/6-application-one-bundle.pem --key certs/6-application-one-key.pem \